Frequently Asked Questions

 - What is the subscriber reference?

 - Which countries does SlimPay accept payments from?

 1. Do I need an account to use your API?

 Yes.
 There are three different types of account for accessing the API:

 - A free evaluation account can be created online to try out our solution.
-You can use this account to access our Web API
+You can use this account to access our REST API

 - A user acceptance testing account created by SlimPay and configured to your specific needs so you can test real-life payment scenarios before going live

 - A live production account (the one you’ll use to collect payments!) created by SlimPay once:

-Please note: an evaluation account may be automatically deleted after a certain period of time, while your UAT account will remain operational even after you go live.
+Please note: an evaluation account may be automatically deleted after a certain period of time, while your pre-production account will remain operational even after you go live.

 2. How can I access my account?

 Your SlimPay account is accessible through three different interfaces:

-- A web Application Programming Interface (Web API) to integrate SlimPay into your application
+- A REST Application Programming Interface (REST API) to integrate SlimPay into your application

-- A file Application Programming Interface (File API) for processing batch files
+- A file transfer interface (File Transfer) for processing batch files

 Each interface has its own authentication mechanism and credential format.

 - Login and password for the Dashboard (both provided by SlimPay)

-- App name and app secret for Web API authentication
+- App name and app secret for REST API authentication

-- Public key to connect to the File API
+- Public key to connect to the File Transfer

 3. What is the creditor reference?

 A creditor reference is the unique identifier of your SlimPay account in our system, and is required for many of the operations available on our API.

 4. What is an entity?

 If your company holds one or more subsidiaries, you may want your payment flow to be divided by legal entity.
 Each entity will have its own unique reference in our system which has to be communicated along with the creditor reference already representing your holding company.

 5. What is the subscriber reference?

 However, SlimPay does offer a basic, yet powerful payment-to-customer relation via the subscriber reference parameter.
 This value must be provided by you and it should be unique per customer.